jjk-code-otter/climate-indicator-manager/README.md

 The volume of gridded data is considerably larger than the volume of time series data.
 For some datasets, the whole gridded dataset is downloaded each time this is run, but for the reanalyses the full dataset is only downloaded once with subsequent runs of the get_grids.py script only downloading months that have not already been downloaded.
-The gridded data are used to calculate custom area averages ( such as the WMO Regional Association averages) and for plotting maps of the data.
+The gridded data are used to calculate custom area averages (such as the WMO Regional Association averages) and for plotting maps of the data.
 The key global indicators are all time series.

-Some datasets are not available online (the JRA-55 global mean temperature for example) so you will have to obtain these from somewhere else.
+Some datasets are not available online (the JRA-55 global mean temperature for example) so you will have to obtain these from somewhere else or remove them from the processing.

 Processing the data
 ===================